Sabino horse: Genetics

-Most spotting patterns described as sabino are thought to be created by various mutations, most on the on the KIT gene, grouped broadly as dominant white (W), which now includes the SB-1 allele.
+Most spotting patterns described as sabino are thought to be created by various mutations, most on the KIT gene, grouped broadly as dominant white (W), which now includes the SB-1 allele.
 DNA testing is often required to verify the specific genes influencing a pattern.
 There are over 30 alleles of dominant white identified to date, though only some produce sabino-like spotting.
 Confusing matters further, some horses may carry more than one allele that produces spotting patterns, thus visual verification of any specific genetic mechanism may be challenging.
 For example, some blue-eyed horses described as sabino may have a pattern created by the splashed white (SW) gene family.

 Variants affecting the KIT gene are also responsible for tobiano and classic roan.
 KIT is also the gene associated with unpigmented patches of skin and hair on the extremities and midline of humans, mice, and pigs.
 KIT plays an important role in the migration of early pigment cells (melanocytes) from the neural crest to their ultimate location in the skin.
 Mutations on KIT appear to limit the migration of melanocytes, leaving the extremities and midline devoid of pigment cells.
 Other factors, including stochastic events and other genes, affect the amount of unpigmented skin and hair in the fully developed animal.

 There are differences in terminology amongst genetics researchers and certain organizations that promote sabino patterns.
-Because several dominant white alleles produce sabino-style patterns rather than completely white horses, some propose the W gene be called the “white spotting” gene.
-In some cases, a horse that is homozygous for the SB-1 gene is often called “sabino-white,” some researchers prefer the term "maximum sabino" rather than "sabino-white" to describe horses more than 90% white.
+Because several dominant white alleles produce sabino-style patterns rather than completely white horses, some propose the W gene be called the "white spotting" gene.
+In some cases, a horse that is homozygous for the SB-1 gene is often called "sabino-white," some researchers prefer the term "maximum sabino" rather than "sabino-white" to describe horses more than 90% white.
 Groups promoting sabino color have a more generous definition; the Sabino Arabian Horse Registry considers a "Maximum" Sabino to be a horse that is over 50% white.